WindowsLogic-Productions/Vivian/README.md

 # About Vivian
-Simple Stopwatch is a light web browser with features you would find on all modern ones.
+Vivian was a light web browser with features you would find on all modern ones.

 The goal was to create a functional web browser which was feature-rich and lightweight (uses minimum CPU and RAM possible).